MLASS-Dilshan/simple-navbar-with-tailwindcss/README.md

 # simple-navbar-with-tailwindcss

-git clone
+git clone or download the repository

-Then run Command npm i to install dependancies
+Then run Command "npm i" to install dependancies

-Then start the app using npm run dev
+Then start the app using "npm run dev"